pySin/protein_level_measurement/README.md

 ## Tasks

-1 Compare the levels of every protein when the mice are injected with mematine or with saline solution.
+1 Compare the average levels of every protein when the mice are injected with mematine drug or not.

 ## Technologies used:

-* MySQL
+* MySQL Workbench
 * Python - mysql.connector, re

 ## Setup